-All pretensions to contrary notwithstanding, being agreeable is not about .
+All pretensions to contrary notwithstanding, being agreeable is not about being kind.
 The agreeable are bullies who want to get along well with their fellow bullies.
-Both men and women behave ridiculously in the name of protecting women—to look good, for personal gain, to police the , and to destroy their competitors.
+Both men and women behave ridiculously in the name of protecting women—to look good, for personal gain, to police the male dominance hierarchy, and to destroy their competitors.
 This is predatory behavior.

 If you think it is “human” to feel offended, think about this: Why are you tempted to feel offended, instead of, say, debating your opponents?
 Why do you find debates so tiring?
 Why do you fear your ideas can’t stand on their own merit?
-There are people who find .
-Why do you The reasons, of course, are unpleasant, and you probably don’t admit them to yourself.
+There are people who find the experience of feeling offended undesirable.
+Why do you feel so differently?
+The reasons, of course, are unpleasant, and you probably don’t admit them to yourself.

 It is strange we find it unacceptable to question how reasonable someone’s “feelings” are.
 It is strange we find it acceptable to say, “I am offended.”

 Should we blame the parents or a “snowflake economy”?